-Everyone who runs a skewer or BBQ stand knows this scene well: a friendly regular orders a couple of portions, grabs a few drinks, then says they do not have cash or mobile payment on hand and asks you to “put it on the tab.”
-It looks harmless at first, but when you add up a full week of unpaid orders plus the customers who never return, profit disappears fast.
-Cash flow gets messy, supplier payments pile up, and suddenly you are covering gaps with credit cards instead of real revenue.
+Everyone who runs a skewer or BBQ stand knows this scene.
+A friendly regular orders a couple of portions, grabs a few drinks, then says they don't have cash or mobile payment on hand.
+"Put it on the tab," they say.
+It looks harmless at first.
+But when you add up a full week of unpaid orders plus the customers who never come back, profit disappears fast.

-If your trailer is always packed but your wallet stays empty, the problem usually is not lack of customers but lack of control.
 Unstructured tabs, poorly calculated discounts, and zero records of your daily buyers turn any stand into a hard-working business that earns far less than it should.
-The good news is that with a few simple adjustments, you can organize your operation, reduce losses, and turn your best clients into loyal regulars who pay on time and return often.
+The good news?
+With a few simple adjustments you can organize your operation, reduce losses, and turn your best clients into loyal regulars who pay on time and return often.

 Customer paying at a busy street BBQ trailer at night.